hackiftekhar/IQKeyboardManager/README.md

 Framework:-
 ---
-Link your project against `KeyboardManager.framework` found in "KeyboardManagerFramework" directory.
+Link your project against `KeyboardManager.framework` found in "IQKeyboardManager Framework" directory.
 Drag and drop the resource bundle `IQKeyboardManager.bundle` found in same directory. add `-ObjC` flag in `other linker flag`.
 That's it.
 No need to write any single line of code.

 Source Code:-
 ---